-'It was in the course of these epoch-making journeys and before large and representative audiences, at times exceeding a thousand people, that 'Abdu'l-Bahá expounded, with brilliant simplicity, with persuasiveness and force, and for the first time in His Ministry, those basic and distinguishing principles of His Father's Faith ...
+'It was in the course of these epoch-making journeys and before large and representative audiences, at times exceeding a thousand people, that 'Abdu'l-Bahá expounded, with brilliant simplicity, with persuasiveness and force, and for the first time in His Ministry, those basic and distinguishing principles of His Father's Faith . . .'

-These teachings, Shoghi Effendi declared, 'together with the laws and ordinances revealed in The Kitáb-i-Aqdas [Bahá'u'lláh's Most Holy Book] constitute the bedrock of God's latest Revelation to mankind'.
+These teachings, Shoghi Effendi declared, 'to-gether with the laws and ordinances revealed in [Bahá'u'lláh's Most Holy Book] constitute the bedrock of God's latest Revelation to mankind'.